Wakaba2/World-Renderer/README.md

 # Changelog
 v1.5.3
-Add a procedure to check whether the game is paused
+Added a procedure to check whether the game is paused
-Add a procedure to set a shape offset
+Added a procedure to set a shape offset
 Some fixes and improvements
 Fixed some bugs